cs-ed/impacts-stevewalston/README.md

 Question to Ponder: "When thinking about people working in computing and technology jobs, who do you think of?"

 Step 1
-  * Students are provided with the question prompt and will write a response on a provided page.
+  * Students are provided with the question prompt above and will write a response on a provided page.
 As needed, students may be given assistance by suggesting that they describe people working in computing and tech by:
     * what they look like - their likely ethnicity, gender, etc.
     * what their likely educational background is
   * Students either share their repsone with the class or if the teacher thinks that anonymity is more appropriate given the classroom and/or school culture, then the responses will be collected with the teacher sharing them.
 Writing/organizing the responses on a whiteboard or projected screen will be beneficial for analysis by students.